thanasipantazides/response-tools/docs/instrument.rst

 for each telescope is linked in the diagram, along the bottom.

-If desired, you can also access the response for individual components of each telescope (each boxe in the above diagram).
+If desired, you can also access the response for individual components of each telescope (each box in the above diagram).
 The links in each box point to API documentation for retrieving the components of each telescope's response.

 FOXSI-4 telescopes